-- 1.4.1 Any proposal (e.g. a draft Recommendation) put to the vote during a WTSA shall be considered as approved if it obtains a majority of votes: the minutes of WTSA shall give the result of the vote without listing the delegations that voted for or against, unless a delegation expressly asks for its vote to be mentioned. - 1.4.2 When a country is not represented by an Administration, the representatives of the entities and organizations approved by the Member State concerned shall be entitled jointly, whatever their number, to a single vote when authorized in writing by the relevant Member State according to No. 239 of the Convention.
+- 1.4.1 Any proposal (e.g. a draft Recommendation) put to the vote during a WTSA shall be considered as approved if it obtains a majority of votes: the reports of WTSA shall give the result of the vote without listing the delegations that voted for or against, unless a delegation expressly asks for its vote to be mentioned. - 1.4.2 In accordance with No. 340C of the Convention, when a Member State is not represented by an administration, the representatives of the recognized operating agencies of the Member State concerned shall, as a whole, and regardless of their number, be entitled to a single vote when authorized in writing by the relevant Member State according to No. 239 of the Convention.

-Study groups and other groups
+Study groups and their relevant groups

-2.1 Classification of study groups and other groups
+2.1 Classification of study groups and their relevant groups

-- 2.1.1 WTSA establishes study groups in order for each of them: - a) to pursue the goals set down in a set of Questions related to a particular area of study in a task-oriented fashion; - b) to review and, as necessary, to recommend amendment or deletion of existing Recommendations and definitions within its general area of responsibility (as defined by WTSA), in collaboration with other groups as appropriate. - 2.1.2 Regarding the role of TSAG, which functions in a manner analogous to a study group, see Section 4. - 2.1.3 To facilitate their work, study groups may set up working parties, joint working parties and Rapporteur Groups to deal with some of the tasks assigned to them (see ITU-T A.1 clause 2). - 2.1.4 A joint working party shall submit draft Recommendations to its lead study group. - 2.1.5 A Regional Group may be established to deal with Questions and studies of particular interest to a group of Member States and Sector Members in an ITU region (e.g. the TAF Group).
+- 2.1.1 WTSA establishes study groups in order for each of them: - a) to pursue the goals laid down in a set of Questions related to a particular area of study in a taskoriented fashion;

-- 2.1.6 A study group may be set up by WTSA in order to carry out joint studies with the Radiocommunication Sector and prepare draft Recommendations on questions of common interest.
-The Telecommunication Standardization Sector shall be responsible for the management of this study group and approval of its Recommendations.
-WTSA shall appoint the chairman and vice-chairman of the study group, in consultation with the Radiocommunication Assembly as appropriate, and will receive the formal report of the work of the study group.
+- b) to review and, as necessary, to recommend amendment or deletion of existing Recommendations and definitions within its general area of responsibility (as defined by WTSA), in collaboration with their relevant groups as appropriate. - 2.1.2 Regarding the role of TSAG, which functions in a manner analogous to a study group, see Section 4. - 2.1.3 To facilitate their work, study groups may set up working parties, joint working parties and rapporteur groups to deal with some of the tasks assigned to them (see ITU-T Recommendation A.1, clause 2). - 2.1.4 A joint working party shall submit draft Recommendations to its lead study group. - 2.1.5 A regional group may be established to deal with Questions and studies of particular interest to a group of Member States and Sector Members in an ITU region (e.g. the TAF Group). - 2.1.6 A study group may be set up by WTSA in order to carry out joint studies with ITU-R and prepare draft Recommendations on questions of common interest.
+ITU-T shall be responsible for the management of this study group and approval of its Recommendations.
+WTSA shall appoint the chairman and vice-chairman of the study group2, in consultation with the Radiocommunication Assembly as appropriate, and will receive the formal report of the work of the study group.
 A report for information may also be prepared for the Radiocommunication Assembly. - 2.1.7 A study group may be designated by WTSA or TSAG as the lead study group for ITU-T studies forming a defined programme of work involving a number of study groups.
 This lead study group should be responsible for the study of the appropriate core Questions.
 In addition, in consultation with the relevant study groups and in collaboration, where appropriate, with other standards bodies, the lead study group has the responsibility to define and to maintain the overall framework and to coordinate, to assign (recognizing the mandates of the study groups) and to prioritize the studies to be done by the study groups and to ensure the preparation of consistent, complete and timely Recommendations.
+The lead study group shall keep TSAG informed on the progress of the work as defined in the scope of the lead study group activity.
+Issues which cannot be resolved by the study group should be raised for TSAG to offer advice and proposals for the direction of the work.